-- 9 The S3FT9KF/ S3FT9KT/ S3FT9KS single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - 10 The CalmRISC16 CPU architecture of the S3FT9KF/ S3FT9KT/ S3FT9KS microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
-Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 11 The main security features of the S3FT9KF/ S3FT9KT/ S3FT9KS integrated circuit are: - Security sensors or detectors including High and Low Temperature detectors, High and Low Frequency detectors, High and Low Supply Voltage detectors, Supply Voltage Glitch detectors, Light detector and the Passivation Removing Detector - Active Shields against physical intrusive attacks - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks such as Internal Variable Clock, Random Current Generator, Random Waits Generator, RAM and FLASH encryption mechanisms - Secure DES and AES Symmetric Cryptography support - Secure TORNADO[TM]2MX2 coprocessor for the support of RSA and ECC cryptographic operations - Two Hardware True Random Number Generators (TRNG and DTRNG) that meet P2 class of BSI-AIS31 (German Metric). - Deterministic Hardware Random Generator (DRNG) - The IC Dedicated Software includes: - A modular arithmetic library for the support of RSA and ECC (with SHA) cryptographic operations (optional) - A Deterministic Random Number Generator (DRNG) for AIS20-compliant Random Number Generation - Two Hardware True Random Number Generator (TRNG, DTRNG) for AIS31-compliant Random Number Generation - A DRNG library build around Hardware DRNG that meet the standard" level of ANSSI requirements (French metric) - A TRNG library build around Hardware TRNG together with a TRNG application note that meet the "standard" level of ANSSI requirements (French metric) as well as P2 class of BSI-AIS31 (German Metric).
+- 9 The S3FT9PE single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - 10 The CalmRISC16 CPU architecture of the S3FT9PE microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
+Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 11 The main security features of the S3FT9PE integrated circuit are: - Security sensors or detectors or filters - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology • - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADO 2MX2 Accelerator coprocessor for the support of RSA and ECC cryptographic operations - One Hardware True Random Number Generator (DTRNG) that meet P2 class of BSI-AIS31 (German Metric). - The IC Dedicated Software includes: - A modular arithmetic library for the support of RSA and ECC (with SHA) cryptographic operations (optional) - A DTRNG library built around Hardware DTRNG together with a DTRNG application note that meet the "standard" level of ANSSI requirements (French metric) as well as P2 class of BSI-AIS31 (German Metric). - 12 Note that only the Triple DES algorithm belongs to the TOE, not the Single DES. - 13 The TOE consists of the following Hardware and Software: